Shining a Light on Broadway

 "I'm doing this play that I absolutely deeply love with a director that I have a 25-year long relationship with…who makes me the best that I can be," said Gilbert.
 "I do better work with him than I do with anyone.
 I do great work with other directors too, but he pushes me exactly at the right place.
 He's really brilliant."

 "It's really amazing that David, as an alum, comes back as a professor, teaches with Heather at Columbia, works with her in Chicago theatre – and now they're collaborating on Broadway together," said Theatre Professor and Allen and Lynn Turner Chair, Carin Silkaitis.
 "I think it's really a great model for our students to see this kind of work being done."

-For Gilbert, working on Broadway is an exciting new opportunity.
-While her lighting work has been seen onstage at nearly every theatre in Chicago, as well as across the country and in London, this is her first Broadway production.
+For Gilbert, working on Broadway was an exciting new opportunity.
+While her lighting work has been seen onstage at nearly every theatre in Chicago, as well as across the country and in London, this was her first Broadway production.